 Financial Proposal that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc), supported by a breakdown of costs, as per template attached to the Letter of Confirmation of Interest template.
 If an applicant is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the applicant must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.

 All application materials should be submitted online http://jobs.undp.org, Individual consultants are invited to submit applications together with their CV for these positions.
 The application should contain a current and complete C.V. in English) with indication of the e‐mail and phone contact.
-Shortlisted candidates will be requested to submit a price offer indicating the total cost of the assignment (including daily fee, per diem and travel costs). in a sealed envelope indicating the following Reference Criteria for Evaluation of Proposal: Only those applications which are responsive and compliant will be evaluated.
+Shortlisted candidates will be requested to submit a price offer indicating the total cost of the assignment (including daily fee, per diem and travel costs) in a sealed envelope indicating the following Reference Criteria for Evaluation of Proposal: Only those applications which are responsive and compliant will be evaluated.
 Offers will be evaluated according to the Combined Scoring method – where the educational background and experience on similar assignments will be weighted at 70% and the price proposal will weigh as 30% of the total scoring.
 The applicant receiving the Highest Combined Score that has also accepted UNDP’s General Terms and Conditions will be awarded the contract.

 ToR ANNEX A: List of Documents to be reviewed by the MTR Team